open-component-model/ocm-k8s-toolkit/docs/getting-started/deploy-helm-chart-bootstrap.md

           url: oci://${resourceChart.status.reference.registry}/${resourceChart.status.reference.repository}
           ref:
             tag: ${resourceChart.status.reference.tag}
+          # secretRef is required, if the OCI repository requires credentials to access it.
+          # secretRef:
     # HelmRelease refers to the OCIRepository, lets you configure the helm chart and deploys the Helm Chart into the
     # Kubernetes cluster.
     - id: helmrelease